Johann von Lamont: Biography

 Lamont was born at Corriemulzie near Inverey in Aberdeenshire, Scotland.
 The son of Robert Lamont (forester to Earl Fife) and Elizabeth Ewan, his education began at the local school in Inverey, near Braemar.
-In 1817 his father died and John was sent to be educated at St James' monastery (Scots Benedictine College) at Ratisbon, Germany.
+In 1817 his father died and John was sent to be educated at St James' monastery (Scots Benedictine College) at Regensburg, Germany.

 He began to work in astronomy and joined the Bogenhausen Observatory, became its director in 1835, took his doctorate of philosophy in 1830 and became professor of astronomy in 1852 at Munich University.

 At the observatory he undertook the task of creating a star catalog that had about 35,000 entries.

 In 1845 he was elected an Honorary Fellow of the Royal Society of Edinburgh.

 His most important work was on the magnetism of the Earth.
 He performed magnetic surveys in Bavaria and northern Germany, France, Spain, and Denmark.
 He discovered a magnetic decennial period (ten-year cycle) and the electric current in the Earth closing the electric "circuit" creating the magnetic field in 1850.
 This roughly matched the eleven-year sunspot cycle discovered by Heinrich Schwabe.